 If you love sports, Dublin is a great city to visit!
 They’re serious about their football (soccer) and rugby.
 The games make great family outings, as well!

 If you’re looking for an interesting spectator sport to see for the first time, head out to Shelbourne Park Stadium for greyhound racing.
 You don’t have to bet on the dogs, but many of the locals do.

 You can find sporting event tickets here, including for tournaments and niche events.

-Many sports fans are also interested in seeing behind the scenes of their favorite stadiums and parks!
-There is a Croke Park Tour available to show you where the local football and rugby teams spend their time.
+Many sports fans are also interested in seeing behind-the-scenes of their favorite stadiums and parks!
+Take a Croke Park Stadium Tour to see where the local football and rugby teams spend their time.